Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBPush/Readme.md

 com.google.firebase:firebase-messaging
 ```

 For **FCM client setup** refer [this](https://firebase.google.com/docs/cloud-messaging/android/client) documentation.
-Long story short you'll ned to extend a new `FirebaseInstanceIdService` , which you'll need for obtaining the push token from your device and sent it to Nooko, and a `FirebaseMessagingService`  which will trigger an event when a push message is received.
+Long story short you'll ned to extend a new `FirebaseMessagingService`  which will trigger `onNewToken` to obtain the Firebase token which you'll need to send to the MBurger API and `onMessageReceived`, an event triggered when a push message is received.
 Be aware that **MBurger uses the "data" message** types in order to permit the developers to completely customize notifications and behaviour on receiveing notifications (you'll find all about data messages [here](https://firebase.google.com/docs/cloud-messaging/concept-options))

 After you have set up your project for Firebase you can start using Nooko SDK to register users receive FCM messages.